cla-cif/english-with-claudia/README.md

  #### __Returning Visitor Goals__

 - As a Returning Visitor, I want to find information, prices, conditions and timetables always up to date.
-     - The information in the third text area from the top in the "Services" section is constantly updated, as is the "About Me" section and anything else that might change.
+     - The information in the third text area from the top in the "Services" section is constantly updated, as is the "About me" section and anything else that might change.

 - As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
      - The "Contact me" link is available in the navigation bar and takes the user to the forms section in the "Contact me" section.